Do I Need a Lawyer for Probate?

 Have an Attorney Assist You With the Probate Process

-Navigating through probate is not an easy task.
+Navigating probate is challenging.
 It requires you to know your state's specific probate rules and procedures.
-If you are an executor or are somehow involved in a probate process, speak to an experienced attorney near you to get proper legal advice.
+If you are an executor or are involved in a probate process, speak to an experienced attorney near you to get proper legal advice.

 Can I Solve This on My Own or Do I Need an Attorney?